 In the heart of Alaska Way at Waterfront Park's Pier 59, the newly renovated Seattle Aquarium offers a close-up look from its underwater dome room at many of the creatures living in Puget Sound area.
 You'll see lively river otters scurrying about and an authentic salmon stream, among other popular exhibits.

 As the sun sets, enjoy happy hour at The Edgewater Hotel's Six Seven Restaurant, which sits right above Elliott Bay.
 For dinner, continue the water theme and enjoy seafood at Anthony's Homeport, Cutters Crabhouse or head to nearby Belltown for a great burger at The Two Bells Bar & Grill.
-If upscale trendy is your style, savor the menu at The Coterie Room.
-Or return to Post Alley and look for The Pink Door, a quirky Italian restaurant with one of the best outdoor patios in the city, not to mention terrific pasta.
+You can also return to Post Alley and look for The Pink Door, a quirky Italian restaurant with one of the best outdoor patios in the city, not to mention terrific pasta.
 For a romantic sunset dinner, make a reservation at Place Pigalle.

 If you're a music lover, top off the evening at either The Triple Door, a live music venue at the wildly tasty Wild Ginger restaurant, or perhaps at Dimitriou's Jazz Alley, a popular club featuring world-class musicians.
 Classical music aficionados may want to check out the Seattle Symphony at nearby Benaroya Hall.